 3. Food brands lag behind other sectors in franchisee satisfaction.
 Of the three major sectors researched – Food, Retail, and Services – FBR found that food franchise brands had 10% lower franchisee satisfaction overall, and no food brands made the the Top 10 list.

 Tip: No other franchise sector is as competitive and battle-tested as food.
 The food industry is heavily influenced by trends, environmental factors, price fluctuations, and high start-up costs – all of which translates to higher risk for franchisees.
 To combat that, be open to (cautious) change, set appropriate franchisee expectations, prepare yourself for the worst, and treat franchisees like people, not store numbers.
 Read more about what all franchise brands can learn from the food industry.

 Franchise Business Review releases reports throughout the year recognizing the top franchises in various sectors, as well as an annual report of the top overall franchises.
-Register now to start measuring franchisee satisfaction and learn more about how we assist franchise companies with recruitment.
+Register now to start measuring franchisee satisfaction.

 eBook: The [Franchise] Happiness Project

 This eBook lays out 12 best practices, broken down into digestible steps that can be implemented over the course of a year, to help you achieve success and create your own franchisee happiness project.

 Eric leads FBR’s research and consultants with clients in the area of franchise performance.
 He is an active member of the International Franchise Association (IFA), serves on the IFA’s VetFran and Franchise Relations Committees, and speaks frequently on topics related to franchise relations and best practices in franchising.
 Eric lives on the coast of Maine with his wife and two daughters, and enjoys spending as much time as possible on the ocean.